nolebase/integrations/docs/pages/en/integrations/vitepress-plugin-git-changelog/configure-vite-plugins.md

 In the `GitChangelog` plugin, you can configure the `repoURL` option to point to your repository URL.
 This is the only required option for the plugin to work properly.

+Since the `GitChangelog` plugin needs to call Git binary and involves file IO, this function will seriously affect the startup and hot update speed, so we also recommend you set `apply: build` to improve the development experience.

 But the options don't stop there.
 We have more options to configure the plugin to fit your needs.

 ::: details Full list of options